National Organizations

 About: There are hundreds of articles, cases, newsletters, and other information about special education law and advocacy.

-Services include: on-line access to advocacy library, articles, law libraries, free on-line newsletter, and bookstore.
+Services include: online access to advocacy library, articles, law libraries, free on-line newsletter, and bookstore.
 The site also contains two documents created especially for new parents called “Advocating for Your Child – Getting Started” and the “Wrightslaw Game Plan for New Parents.”

 Yellow Pages for Kids with Disabilities